lizardo/nrf8001/README.md

 License
 =======

-All code is released under the terms of the GNU GPL v2.
+All code and documentation is licensed under the terms of the OSI-approved MIT license.
 See LICENSE file for details.